 Additionally, if you have diabetes or a circulatory disorder, you should take special care if you detect any warts on your feet.
 In those cases, consult a podiatrist rather than attempting any over-the-counter care.

 Our foot specialists will use specialized procedures to rid you of the warts once and for all.
 In cases where a surgical procedure is necessary, a local anesthetic will be administered.

 To schedule a checkup for diagnosis and to discuss your plantar wart treatment options with our podiatrists, contact us today to make an appointment.
-Our teams in St. Catharines and Fort Erie are here to answer your call.
+Our team in St. Catharines is here to answer your call.